 However, the US Pacific Fleet’s commander, Admiral Chester Nimitz, had been warned of Japanese attack plans since the Japanese secret military code had been cracked.

-So, Nimitz also knew that it was a trap, but was provided a detailed list of the size and strength of the Japanese forces.
+So, Nimitz also knew that it was a trap, and was provided with a detailed list of the size and strength of the Japanese forces.

 He chose to bring in two aircraft carrier groups to set an ambush for the Japanese, which would become one of the largest naval engagements of the entire war.